 One might believe that low ancillary good prices are good for consumers.
 They are not.
 The resulting high price for the basic good (following a see-saw pattern, the two prices co-vary negatively) hurts those consumers who do not buy the ancillary good.
 The ancillary good's price is inefficiently low, leading to over-consumption.
-As our analysis reveals, a regulation that sets a floor for the ancillary good price equal to its marginal cost (i.e., a ban on loss-making sales) is welfare-maximizing.
-This regulation pushes the firm to lower its basic good price, and induces efficient consumption of the ancillary good, therefore eliminating externalities on non-participants (which are those consumers who buy only the basic good).
+As our analysis reveals, a regulation that sets a floor for the ancillary good price equal to its marginal cost (i.e., a ban on loss-making sales) is welfare-maximizing, provided it does not induce the firm to stop selling the ancillary good.
+This regulation pushes the firm to lower its basic good price, and induces efficient consumption of the ancillary good, therefore eliminating externalities on non-participants (who are those consumers who buy only the basic good).